A Summary of Climate Change Theory & A Skeptic’s Questions

-We could reach catastrophic tipping points.
+We could allegedly reach catastrophic tipping points.
 Burning oil, gas, and coal may lead to “sea level rise, ice sheet melting, torrential rains, drought, hurricanes, and any other severe weather event.”39

 In 2001 the Intergovernmental Panel on Climate Change (IPCC) “predicted a huge and rapid rise”40 in temperatures of up to up to six degrees in this century.
 After the warming life on earth would be “wiped out”.
 “Millions of us will die and the few breeding pairs of people that survive will be in the Arctic where the climate remains tolerable.”41

-Huge fire balls smash into cities.
+Huge fire balls will smash into cities.
 They explode with the power of atomic bombs.
 Flash floods wreak havoc.
 “Life on earth ends in apocalyptic storms.”42